Dizzy: Large-Scale Crawling and Analysis of Onion Services: Deployment

 \subsection{Setup}

 We deployed Dizzy in April 2021 on a locally-hosted 35-node Kubernetes cluster with a shared 1Gbps Internet uplink.
 Each node was configured with a 32-core vCPU and a 64GB VM memory.

 We configured Dizzy with 100 Tor client daemons, 100 JS renderers, and 150 crawlers (50 per type), allowing it to crawl 75 onion webpages per second.
-This also enabled Dizzy to perform daily updates of its index by recrawling visited URLs, in addition to hourly status checks of each discovered onion domain.
-For wallet analysis, we configured Dizzy with 10 full-node Bitcoin daemons for parallel parsing.
+This also enabled Dizzy to perform daily updates of its index by re-crawling visited URLs, in addition to hourly status checks of each discovered onion domain.
+For wallet analysis, we configured Dizzy with 10 full-node Bitcoin daemons that enabled parallel parsing.
 As for the used classifiers, we manually curated ground-truth datasets for offline training and 10-fold stratified cross-validation, as summarized in Table~\ref{table:deployment-classification-ground-truth}.